flutter/plugins/packages/webview_flutter/webview_flutter/README.md

 To use Material Components when the user interacts with input elements in the WebView, follow the steps described in the [Enabling Material Components instructions](https://flutter.dev/docs/deployment/android#enabling-material-components).

+## iOS

+### Limits Navigations To App Bound Domains
+To take advantage of in-app browsing on iOS 14.0 and iPadOS 14.0, App-Bound Domains can be enabled and setup using the following [guide](https://webkit.org/blog/10882/app-bound-domains/)